 2X mode is a high-speed mode that provides data rates of up to 108 Mbps, twice the speed of standard 802.11a devices.

-Note: Products sold in Europe and Japan do not support 2X mode.
 When 2X Mode is disabled, Harmony 802.11a devices comply with the IEEE 802.11a standard and can achieve speeds of up to 54 Mbps.
 When 2X Mode is enabled, Harmony 802.11a devices do not comply with the IEEE 802.11a standard but they can achieve speeds of up to 108 Mbps.
 You must configure all devices in the same network to use 2X mode.
 A device in 2X mode cannot communicate with a device in 802.11a mode.
 By default, 2X mode is disabled.

 Note: Enabling 2X mode will limit the number of independent Channels that the Access Point can use.
-See "Channel" on page 25 for details.
+See "Channel" below for details.